TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-activationwindowslicensing.md

 	cloudEnvironments="public"
 />

-# Issues that are related to activating a Windows license in Azure
+# Issues related to activating a Windows license in Azure

-4 out of 5 customers resolved their VM Windows Activation issue using the below steps.<br>
+4 out of 5 customers resolved their VM Windows Activation issue using the steps below.

 ## **Recommended Steps**